mozilla-services/Dockerflow/README.md

   * do not include dependency checks as this check may trigger automatic node termination and replacement

-### Configuration should follow these conventions...
+### Configuration

-The preferred and recommended method is to only use environment variables.
-This improves deployability and interopability.
-These should be documented in the application's repository.

-However, if configuration files are more suitable then application should look for them in `$CONFIG_PATH`.
-This environment variable will point at either a single file or a directory.
-It is up to the application to use `$CONFIG_PATH` appropriately.

-The format of the configuration file(s) should be documented with examples.
+Only use environment variables for configuration.

-### Sending metrics and logs...
+### Sending metrics and logs

-Applications can send statsd to `$STATSD_HOST` and `$STATD_PORT`.
-Check that these environment variable are set before sending metrics.
+CloudOps provides two types of metrics dashboards, Kibana and statsd.

+Statsd data should be sent to `$STATSD_HOST` and `$STATD_PORT`.
+Statsd is always available to the application.
 Access to the statsd dashboard is available on request from CloudOps.

-Logs should be written to `stdout` and `stderr` as JSON in the [logging standard format](https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=42895640).
-Logs will be sent to an ElasticSearch cluster.
-This is an opt-in feature and must be requested from CloudOps to enable.
+Applications logs should be written to `stdout` and `stderr` in the [mozlog format](https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=42895640).
+These will be sent to an Elastic Search cluster and accessible via Kibana.
+This feature is enabled on request.

 ## Building the Container